erlang/erlang-org/_posts/2024-05-20-highlights-otp-27.md

 The reason for generating PDFs is that the documentation used to be printed as
 [actual paper books](https://erlangforums.com/t/old-printed-otp-documentation-cover/1989/2).
-The last time the books were printed were for the Erlang/OTP R7 released in 2000.
+The last time the books were printed were for Erlang/OTP R7 released in 2000.

 As an example, here is the XML code for [`lists:duplicate/2`](https://www.erlang.org/docs/26/man/lists#duplicate-2)